-A Tale of Two Extremes: Rainfall Across the US
+A Tale of Two Extremes: U.S. Rainfall

 The United States has seen a tale of two extremes this year, with drenching rains in the eastern half of the country and persistent drought in the west.
 A new visualization of rainfall data collected from space shows the stark contrast between east and west for the first half of 2015.